VzBoT3D/Vz-HextrudORT/README.md

  (The printed version also has the possibility to have the motor at higher position to fit on the EVA 2.3-2.4 printhead)

   -One CNC version with CNC gears.
-Those news are not retro-compatible with BMG
+Those news are not retro-compatible with BMG.
+Can work with 8th or 10th nema14 round motor.

   (The CNC version is smaller in Y direction, allowing more space available in the back on the VzBoT Vz-Printhead.
 More space to mount a motor cooler or a toolhead CANbus board etc.)